 *Free products and swag.

 *Strength & core training (including kettlebell!) for trail running.

 *Technical trail running skill practice including trail-specific form drills.

 *Have fun with like-minded individuals and get inspired!

 for helping to make this camp possible!

-*2-3 pairs of running sneakers (gaiters if you have them and like to use them)
+*Running sneakers (gaiters if you have them and like to use them).

 The biggest priority is to have fun!
 Bring your sense of humor and a smile.
 The next biggest priorities are to learn and do some training too.

 All runners will be taken care of - we have a no drop policy which basically means everyone will have a group to run with.